lord-richter/TomcatSSLConfigurator/README.md

 ## Running

 This application uses Configurator.main() as the entry point.
-The Java runtime will need to be called with a VM parameter to add the key store password, _-Dconfigurator.certificate.ssl.password=desired_password_, from an IDE.
+The Java runtime will need to be run from an IDE and called with a VM parameter to add the key store password, _-Dconfigurator.certificate.ssl.password=desired_password_.